-Assistant Professor; Vice Chair for Clinical Operations and Outreach; Medical Director of Outpatient Cardiology
+Assistant Professor; Vice Chair for Business Development; Medical Director of Outpatient Cardiology

 Cardiology; Critical Care Medicine; Internal Medicine

 I practice noninvasive clinical cardiology, which includes diagnosing and treating patients across the spectrum of cardiovascular disease.
 In the UBMD Amherst clinic, I care for patients with rhythm disturbances, cardiomyopathies, valvular heart disease, congestive heart failure, acute and chronic coronary artery disease and vascular disease.
 Preventive cardiology services are also an important part of my practice.
 I diagnose and treat patients with conditions that may put them at risk for heart disease—conditions such as hypertension, lipid disorders and nicotine addiction.
 I also assess the heart health of my patients by performing and interpreting electrocardiograms (EKGs), stress tests, Holter monitors and transthoracic echocardiography.
 I evaluate my patients for peripheral vascular disease, including measurements of their ankle-brachial index.
 I care as well for patients admitted to the Cardiac Care units (CCU) and the Cardiology Telemetry floors in Buffalo General Medical Center (BGMC) and at Millard Fillmore Suburban Hospital.

 As medical director for outpatient cardiology for UBMD, I ensure a patient-centered practice that provides the most advanced and innovative cardiac care and strives to provide patients with the best diagnostics and treatments available—all with a focus on care that is affordable and accessible.

 I also serve as vice-chair for business development for the Department of Medicine.
 In that role, I bring new and innovative technology to partner with community resources in an effort to enhance patient care.